Eva (1962 film): Moreau's performance as Eva

-Theme
+Themes

 Losey, in an effort to establish "dissonances between the sacred and profane," sprinkles the production with biblical metaphors: A tapestry records the expulsion of Adam and Eve from Paradise; Moreau "eats an apple."
 Film historian Raymond Durgnat in Films and Filming (April 1966) decodes other references in the narrative:

 [T]he commentary and statuary relate the story to the biblical myth of The Fall - with money as the fruit, Venice as an ironic garden of Eden, and Eve as an ironic Eve.

 Moreau, a modish Eve, is never at risk of suffering the fate of her Adam, played by Stanley Baker.
 Critic Foster Hirsch writes:

 Eve is an amoral catalyst of male lust and insecurity; she is a remote femme fatale who wanders through the film creating havoc and then escapes untouched at the end, her own privacy unviolated.

 Film critic Eloise Ross remarks on the nature of the Moreau-Eve amalgam:

 With this reference to the Biblical Eve, could Eva be a story of the original woman?
 Unlikely.
 But Jeanne Moreau, perhaps now still but definitely in 1962, was close enough to a figure of the iconic woman, the utmost woman.